Date of Degree

 Copyright 2011 Tara Gjerstad

 Gjerstad, Tara Ann.
-"Investigation of service provision for children with cochlear implants." master's thesis, University of Iowa, 2011.
+"Investigation of service provision for children with cochlear implants."
+MA (Master of Arts) thesis, University of Iowa, 2011.